 That being said, these Parmesan zucchini fries are so good that the dipping sauce is totally optional.
 The cheese and garlic powder provide so much flavor that nothing else is needed.

 How do you like your low carb zucchini fries?
 Plain or dipped in a sauce?
 Let me know!

-Zucchini Fries Recipe (Low Carb Parmesan Baked Zucchini Fries):
+Crispy Baked Zucchini Fries Recipe - Low Carb with Parmesan

 Video Showing How To Make Baked Zucchini Fries:

 Click or tap on the image below to play the video.
 It's the easiest way to learn how to make Baked Zucchini Fries!